 “The other evidence that we were able to generate was that having the wheelchair meant that the boys had measurably better mental health.

 “As a child you’re given a wheelchair, and that is something new to cope with and grapple with, but this device – while being a wheelchair – also has the capacity to do different things, and we did observe that the boys had improvements to their mental health after they started using these wheelchairs.”

 Associate Professor Downs says the research project findings have been taken to a specialist panel of experienced therapists from Australia and around the world to develop a consensus statement of guidelines for the prescription of powered standing wheelchairs for boys living with Duchenne muscular dystrophy.

 Novita Practice Leader Kerry Evans says the guidelines are already proving to be an important tool for Novita’s therapists and Assistive Technology specialists.

 “Our support for this research project involved asking some of our clients and families, as well as some of our prescribing and primary therapists who work with boys living with Duchenne muscular dystrophy, a number of key questions about the use of powered standing wheelchairs to help inform the development of the guidelines,” says Kerry.

 “We have now circulated the information so our therapists have access to it and can use it when they are considering a powered standing wheelchair for a client.
-We’re also working through a process here where there is information to support the prescription of these wheelchairs.

 “The powered standing wheelchairs are very expensive, and that’s why research and trials are so important, and also why Associate Professor Downs’ project has been important.
 You don’t want to prescribe a powered standing wheelchair and then find it’s not being used to its full potential or is not delivering the maximum benefit for the user.”